GeorgeDaoud3/SOFE4630U-MS3/README.md

       --experiment use_unsupported_python_version
     ```

-    Three arguments are used by the python code to create a customized pipeline.
+    The Python code uses three arguments to create a customized pipeline:

-    a)	**input** that specify the table name to read the data from which follows the following pattern, **ProjectID.Dataset.Table**
+    a)	**input** that specifies the table name from which to read the data, which follows the following pattern: **ProjectID.Dataset.Table**

     b)	**output** that specifies the table name to be created to store the predicted values.